Fleeing and Eluding a Police Officer

 • having stopped the vehicle, willfully fled in a vehicle in an attempt to elude the officer.

-Pursuant to § 316.003(83), Fla.
-Stat., the term “street or highway” is defined to mean “the entire width between boundary lines of every way or place of whatever nature when any part thereof is open to the public for purposes of vehicular traffic.”
+Section 316.003(83), Fla.
+Stat., defines “street or highway” as “the entire width between boundary lines of every way or place of whatever nature when any part thereof is open to the public for purposes of vehicular traffic.”

-A conviction for fleeing to elude under Section 316.1935 has the following unusual features:
+A conviction for fleeing to elude under Section 316.1935 results in several serious consequences, including:

-1. the court must revoke your driver’s license for one (1) to five (5) years;
+1. the court must revoke the defendant’s driver’s license for one (1) to five (5) years;

-2. the court must adjudicate the defendant guilty of the offense and is not allowed to suspend, defer, or withhold adjudication of guilt or imposition of sentence; and
+2. the court must adjudicate the defendant guilty of the offense and is not allowed to suspend, defer, or withhold adjudication of guilt or imposition of sentence.

 Attorney for Fleeing and Eluding in Pinellas County, FL